DEPARTMENTS & OFFICES >

-During this year alone, over $41,000 has been raised and over 10,000 of hours of service donated for local and national charities such as Juvenile Diabetes Research Foundation, Cystic Fibrosis Foundation, Variety Children’s Charity, and many others.
+During the 2013-2014 academic year alone, over $41,000 was been raised and volunteered over 10,000 of hours of service in support of local and national charities such as Juvenile Diabetes Research Foundation, Cystic Fibrosis Foundation, Variety Children’s Charity, and many others.
 Members of our community have also participated in leadership development retreats as well as attended regional and national level conferences gathering hundreds of fraternity and sorority members from around the country.

 - A support group to help make the adjustment to college easier.

 - Scholastic resources to help student achieve their academic goals.